 Do this using a recommended cleaning detergent and water, especially for a siding that had never been painted before.
 For previously painted siding, then the paint must first be removed from the wall before cleaning.
-The wall has to be clean before you start the painting process.
+The wall has to be clean before you start painting aluminum siding.
 Our company would be happy to help you with resolving all vinyl siding problems you may face.

 You will realize that most latex paints have ammonia as one of their components in addition to the premier.
 When Ammonia comes into contact with aluminum, a reaction automatically occurs.
 At this juncture, a tiny amount of gas is formed on the siding.

 Since latex paint is very elastic, the air bubbles created on the aluminum siding results in an elastic coating that has gas bubbles right under it.
 If this does not happen immediately, you do the painting, and then expect it in the next few hours, which will give you a gruesome result.
 The gas build-up under the latex will push it out.
 When you finally paint another layer of paint on this coat, then the bubbles and the flakes on the initial latex coat will let the paint fail and fall off.